BLOG

 SHARE

-Over 80% of Fortune 100 companies have organized hackathons, and more than 50% of these hackathons are recurring events — clear proof that hackathons are not just trendy, but a reliable and strategic tool for sustained innovation.
-By bringing together developers, designers, and creative minds to solve challenges in a short, high-energy burst of collaboration, hackathons help companies uncover new ideas, fast-track product development, and foster a culture of experimentation.
-If you’re wondering how to organize a hackathon effectively, understanding the right approach can make all the difference in achieving these outcomes.
+Forbes stated that 80% of Fortune 100 companies have organized hackathons and more than 50% of these hackathons are recurring events – a clear proof that hackathons aren’t just a trend, but a reliable and strategic tool for sustained innovation.
+By bringing together developers, designers, and creative minds to solve challenges in a short, high-energy burst of collaboration, hackathons help companies uncover new ideas, fast-track product development, and build a culture of experimentation.
+If you’re wondering how to do this effectively, you’re in the right place.

 What is a hackathon?